Sign In / Sign Out

 - ASU Home

 - Map and Locations

 ASU Health Services is dedicated to the well-being and educational success of each student, and offers more than 20 board-certified physicians and nurse practitioners.
 It is important that victims of sexual and relationship violence seek medical care to have their injuries treated and be checked for sexually transmitted infections and pregnancy.
-ASU Health Services does not provide forensic exams, these can only be provided through the Sexual Assault Response Team Centers in the Phoenix area.
+ASU Health Services does not provide forensic exams, these can only be provided through the Family Advocacy Centers in the Phoenix area.

 The following Phoenix area family advocacy centers provide the forensic examination: